vishaltak/gitlab-development-kit/doc/howto/prometheus/index.md

 Now that we have GDK running, we need to go and create a project with CI/CD set up.
-The easiest way to do this, is to simply import from an existing project with a simplified `gitlab-ci.yml`.
+The easiest way to do this, is to simply import from an existing project with a simplified `.gitlab-ci.yml`.

 Import `https://gitlab.com/joshlambert/autodevops-deploy.git` as a public project, to use a very simple CI/CD pipeline with no requirements, based on AutoDevOps.
 It contains just the `deploy` stages and uses a static image, since the GDK does not contain a registry.

 ### Allow requests to the local network

-We have CSRF protection in place on the cluster URL so if we try to connect Minikube now, we get a `Requests to the local network are not allowed` error.
-The below steps disable this protection for use with Minikube.
+We have CSRF protection in place on the cluster URL so if we try to connect minikube now, we get a `Requests to the local network are not allowed` error.
+The below steps disable this protection for use with minikube.

 1. As root user, navigate to **Admin Area** (the little wrench in the top nav) > **Settings** > **Network**.
 1. Expand the **Outbound requests** section, check the box to *Allow requests to the local network from hooks and services*, and save your changes.